intel/xpumanager/doc/CLI_user_guide.md

                                 9. GPU EU Array Active (%), the normalized sum of all cycles on all EUs that were spent actively executing instructions.
 Per tile.
                                 10. GPU EU Array Stall (%), the normalized sum of all cycles on all EUs during which the EUs were stalled.
 Per tile.
 At least one thread is loaded, but the EU is stalled.
 Per tile.
                                 11. GPU EU Array Idle (%), the normalized sum of all cycles on all cores when no threads were scheduled on a core.
 Per tile.
-                                12. Reset Counter, per GPU.
+                                12. Reset Counter, per tile.
                                 13. Programming Errors, per tile.
                                 14. Driver Errors, per tile.
                                 15. Cache Errors Correctable, per tile.